gsmainclusivetechlab/token-backend/README.md

 :::

-# token-frontend - how to run dev environment

-In this case, the developer need to access the token-frontend repository (https://github.com/gsmainclusivetechlab/token-frontend) and go to main branch to clone the repository, then follow the next steps presents on README.md

 # Documentation - OpenAPI

 You can see the documentation of each api in the following urls after starting the code locally